Ryan Mallett: 2010

-It was announced on February 17 that Mallett had suffered a left foot injury in a change of direction conditioning drill.
-The junior had successful surgery later that day, and a planned second surgery was announced on June 9.
+On February 17, 2010, the Razorbacks announced that Mallett suffered a left foot injury in a change of direction conditioning drill.
+He had successful surgery later that day, and a planned second surgery was announced on June 9.
 Mallett missed the Razorback spring game and spring drills, but he did not miss fall camp.
 During the off season, Mallett was named one of college football's most irreplaceable players by ESPN.com, and he appeared on College Football Live.
 At the SEC's 2010 Media Days conference, Mallett became the first Arkansas quarterback to be named preseason first-team All-SEC by the SEC coaches.
 He was listed as the frontrunner for the Davey O'Brien Award by The Sporting News and a potential Heisman Trophy candidate.
 He was also named a preseason All-SEC quarterback and preseason All-American quarterback by numerous organizations.

-Mallett's performance in 2009 led to higher expectations in 2010.
-The junior stated that he wished to change the mindset of Arkansas fans into that of a winning program.
-The confident Mallett was quoted saying, "I'm looking for 14," when asked about how many wins the 2010 Razorbacks could achieve.

-On September 4, 2010, in a 44–3 victory over Tennessee Tech, Mallett completed 21-of-24 passes (87.5%), setting an Arkansas school record for completion percentage in a game.
+On September 4, 2010, in a 44–3 victory over Tennessee Tech, Mallett completed 21 of 24 passes (87.5%), setting an Arkansas school record for completion percentage in a game.
 The completion percentage also ranks second all-time in SEC football history.
 Mallett contributed 301 passing yards, as well, with a total of 8 receivers recording catches.
 In the next game against Louisiana–Monroe, he finished with 400 passing yards, three touchdowns, and one interception.
 In the next game, against Georgia, he had his third consecutive game with three touchdown passes in the conference victory.
 Arkansas played Alabama in the next game and suffered their first setback of the season as Mallett had 357 passing yards, one touchdown, and three interceptions.
 The Razorbacks bounced back in the next game against Texas A&M as Mallett had 310 passing yards, three touchdowns, and one interception.
 After a loss to Auburn and a victory over Ole Miss, Mallett had 409 passing yards and three touchdowns in a victory over Vanderbilt.
 After a win over South Carolina, he had 215 passing yards and five touchdowns in a win over UTEP.
 After closing out the season with victories over Mississippi State and LSU, the Razorbacks faced off against Ohio State in the Sugar Bowl.
 In his final collegiate game, Mallett had 277 passing yards, two touchdowns, and one interception as the Razorbacks fell 31–26.

 Mallett finished seventh in voting for the 2010 Heisman Trophy award.

-On January 6, 2011, Mallett decided to forgo his senior year at Arkansas and declare for the 2011 NFL Draft where he was drafted in the 3rd round after sliding out of the first day's picks.
+On January 6, 2011, Mallett decided to forgo his senior year at Arkansas and declare for the 2011 NFL draft.